 She writes sketch comedy at the Upright Citizens Brigade Theatre for the historic all-women-identifying Maude team Grown Ass Women.
 She performs improvisational comedy with the Upright Citizens Brigade Theatre’s Dang Jo Jo! and the all-people-of-color team The Code Switch: “A team of fiercely funny POC performers [who] improvise sketches based on the awkward moments and strange social negotiations of intersectional life” – Time Out New York.
 She also writes and performs with New York City’s longest-running independent sketch team Bridge and Tunnel.

-Her comedic sensibilities are if a disgusting pubescent 12-year-old boy got really into intersectional feminism and Audre Lorde.
-She has written for Blue Man Group, American Danger, and is the creator and host of Comedy for Justice.
-She has been featured on FunnyorDie, Scary Mommy, Seriously.tv, TV Land, ABS-CBN Global, and at Toronto Sketch Fest, SF Sketch Fest, the LA Improv Festival, Steel Stacks Comedy Festivals and many venues across the United States and internationally.
+She is the creator and host of Comedy for Justice a show that has raised money for Black Lives Matter, The Standing Rock Reservation, and other important social justice organizations.
+She has worked with or been featured on Blue Man Group, FunnyorDie, Scary Mommy, Seriously.tv, TV Land, ABS-CBN Global, and at Toronto Sketch Fest, SF Sketch Fest, the LA Improv Festival, Steel Stacks Comedy Festival, and many venues across the United States and internationally.

 She enjoys mixing high concept social theory with lowbrow humor.
 Her sensibilities are that of a pubescent 12-year-old boy who is also really into Audre Lorde.
 Her creative work is always fueled by her love of social justice and rooted in her experiences as a multiracial Chicanx and Filipino American girl changing up food stamps in Stockton.